Most people see passion and purpose like two peas in a pod.

 Which makes sense if you think of your passions in terms of things that bring you joy.
 You can develop a deep interest and passion for several activities and topics.

-Plus, if you have several passions, that means they can also change and grow them over time.
+Plus, if you have several passions, that means they can also change and you can grow them over time.

 Whereas, a purpose is singular, if you look at it in terms of the reason you were put on this earth.